chrismo/platform-ws-services/JOURNAL.md

 Listener is gutted and all but gone.
 SensuCheck still hanging around in notifier.
 I probably broke the seeding with this next commit I'm about to do, but the few unit tests and the integration test are passing.

+---

+Cool.
+Listener refactoring is done.
+Next step, "move existing notifier.getInfo into Deployment"

+---

+Hmmm, tried that, but it doesn't make as much sense now digging in.

+---

+Got notifier as a Listener and trying to get it to hand off to transmitters (PagerDuty, Slack).
+Ways to go, but it's late and eyeballs turning off.

+### 2015 Dec 14

+So, actually got it working before sleep last night.
+And a couple of more touches before committing.
+Here's the bulk of the commit message:

+First, the alert handler now takes an array of Listener interfaces and a notifier instance is now passed to it in addition to the alerter.

+I'd considered making model_pagerduty and model_slack simply implement the listener interface, too, but then couldn't find a decent place for the given `getInfo` method ... plus deciding to not use goroutines as a first shot ... even as I type this I realize these are all very negotiable things, so I'll just run in a direction until it seems suboptimal.

+So with the notifier staying around, I added a Transmitter interface that the specific models can implement and I have that basic functionality working in notifier, plus a test.